 After pregnancy and breastfeeding, a new mum’s body might not return to its former proportions.
 Even with regular exercise and a good diet, there can be permanent changes that affect her confidence and fashion sense.
 In some ways, becoming a mum is the ultimate symbol of femininity, but with her new post-baby body, she may not feel as beautiful as she is.

-Whether it’s a gift from a loved one or a treat for herself, a Mummy Makeover improves a mummy’s figure and tone.
+A Mummy Makeover improves a mummy’s figure and tone.
 It removes excess skin and underlying fat, as well as re-sculpting specific areas of her body.
 This involves a combination of surgical and cosmetic procedures.
 It may include:

 Although it’s the most common type of Mummy Makeover, Sydney surgeons can confirm the Mummy Makeovers aren’t restricted to new mums.
 Some families prefer to wait until their children are toddling or school age before committing to the surgery.
 It can be a great morale boost for the stay-at-home mum who is preparing to go back to work.
 It signals a transition into a new area of her life as a working mum.
 The beauty of the Mummy Makeover, as opposed to other cosmetic surgeries, is that it revamps her whole body, giving a head-to-toe look that works magic on her confidence and self-esteem.